You guys, it’s DONE! And I think you’re either going to love it or hate it. But I love our new bold and colorful laundry/bathroom!

 Well…I went over.

 Did you know grout freezes?
 I didn’t.
-And not something I ever thought I would have to worry about in Georgia #thanksbombcyclone.
+And not something I ever thought I would have to worry about in Georgia, even though we had it stored outside #thanksbombcyclone.
 But it does, and that pushed me over budget.
-(I did check all of my supplies before we got started and all was well.)

 Unfortunately, I didn’t grout until towards the end of this project and so didn’t realize it until everything else had already been purchased, so I couldn’t adjust my budget.